lsst-dm/dm_dev_guide/stack/deprecating-interfaces.rst

 The reason string will be automatically added to the docstring for the class or function; there is no need to change that.
 The reason string must also specify the version after which the method may be removed, as discussed in :ref:`code_removal`.

-You do not need to specify the optional version argument to the decorator since deprecation decorators are typically not added in advance of when the deprecation actually begins.
+The version argument to the decorator specifies the next release, when the deprecation will be in effect but the interface has not yet been removed.
+It is not required that developers inserting deprecation decorators know exactly what the next release will be; they may use the next major release in the version argument, even if it is later than the actual first deprecation notice.

 Since our end users tend to be developers or at least may call APIs directly from notebooks, we will treat our APIs as end-user features and use ``category=FutureWarning`` instead of the default `DeprecationWarning`, which is primarily for Python developers.
 Do not use `PendingDeprecationWarning`.